Shippable/docs/sources/provision/tutorial/provision-aws-memcached-terraform.md

   * Teraform script files are version controlled in a repo represented by `deprov_aws_memcached_tf`.
   * Credentials to connect to AWS are in `aws_memcached_tf_creds`.
 This resource has `switch: off` flag which means any changes to it will not trigger this job automatically
   * The Amazon ElastiCache Memcached provisioning job outputs the clusrer information to a resource `aws_ec2_tf_info`.
 This job will take that resource as an IN to determine which instance(s) to terminate.
-  * The VPC provisioning job outputs the VPC information to a resource `aws_memcached_tf_info`.
+  * The provisioning job outputs the Memcached information to a resource `aws_memcached_tf_info`.
 This job will take that resource as an IN to determine where the cluster instances are.
 * The `TASK` section contains the actual code that is executed when the job runs.
 We have just one task named `deprov_aws_elasticache_memcached` which does the following:
   *  `script` section has a list of commands that are executed sequentially.
     * First, we use the Shippable utility function `get_resource_state` to go to the folder where TF files are present